 It has never been more important — or more difficult — to build a great customer experience.

-The economic, health, and societal crises that have been unfolding since the beginning of the year have shown us just how vital it is for companies to have a deep understanding of their customers' needs and the right systems in place to support them during times of uncertainty.
+The economic, health, and societal crises that have been unfolding since the beginning of 2020 have shown us just how vital it is for companies to have a deep understanding of their customers' needs and the right systems in place to support them during times of uncertainty.

-Similarly, I've been in awe at the customer service teams that have changed policies and pivoted operating models in a matter of weeks, all while managing an increased volume of support queries.
+Over the past two years, we've been in awe of the customer service teams that have changed policies and pivoted operating models in a matter of weeks, all while managing an increased volume of support queries.
 It's a powerful reminder of just how essential it is for businesses to have a passionate, empathetic support staff that's always ready to solve for the customer.
-These times of uncertainty are bringing many companies and customers closer together, while also highlighting the fact that customer service teams are an engine for growth.

 State of Customer Service Report